fpereiro/gotoB/tutorial/tutorial.md

 Markup languages tell you what's there - it is akin to a roll call: *A, then B, then C...*.
 Markup languages don't have the power of a programming language.
 A markup language cannot do things like *do something depending on a condition* (conditional), *repeat something a certain number of times* (iteration) or *replacing something with something else* (variables/interpolation).

-To write any non-trivial web application, you will need logic to modify the HTML on the screen.
-This is, in my view, the first central problem of web applications: *how to generate HTML (and perhaps some CSS) using a programming language*.
+To write any non-trivial webapp, you will need logic to modify the HTML on the screen.
+This is, in my view, the first central problem of webapps: *how to generate HTML (and perhaps some CSS) using a programming language*.

 The traditional solution to this problem is HTML templates.
 A template is a chunk of HTML where certain parts get updated.
 Historically, the code responsible to "fill in" the HTML templates was executed by the *server*, which then served the HTML page to the browser.
 Many apps are still built in this way.